-I’ve been cranking out and photographing recipes after being out of town for a week and with another upcoming break in a couple days.
+I’ve been cranking out and photographing recipes after being out of town for a week and with another upcoming break in a couple of days.
 Bill is wondering why there are 3 desserts on the counter and no dinner.
 Does he not remember he’s married to a food blogger??
 Well, I’ll take you back a few years.

 Bill and the kids were walking Lambeau through the neighborhood one afternoon.
 A woman, who they didn’t know, greeted them with, ” I love your wife’s blog.”
 He kindly thanked her, then asked our oldest, “What’s a blog?”
 By now he has no excuse.
 Anyway, I was happy to see this savory Cheese and Tomato Galette on our Tuesdays with Dorie schedule.

 I wish we were a little deeper into the summer….when the local tomatoes are at their peak.
 But the Romas looked riper than their winter counterparts, so I bought a few along with some fresh mozzarella and Monterey Jack.
-The crust was rolled into a circle, then topped with the grated cheeses mixed with a chiffonade of basil.

 Nick and Bill were all over this easy tomato pie, both going back for seconds.
 It made for a spectacular presentation and garnered a “Boy that tomato stuff is great.”
 I cannot convince the family to beef up their comments with some descriptive vocabulary, so I’m sharing my real life with you all.